elyscape/ec2-purge-snapshots-lambda/README.md

 MONTHS - The number of months to keep ONE snapshot per month

-REGION - AWS region in which the snapshots exist eg. "us-east-1"
+REGIONS - AWS regions in which the snapshots exist eg. ["us-east-1"]

 TIMEZONE - The timezone in which daily snapshots will be kept at midnight eg. "America/Denver"